DyerlabTeaching/Basic-Data-Types/README.md

 ## Student Learning Objectives

 At the end of this topic, you should be able to:

- - *Describe characteristics of numeric, character, logical, and date data types*
+ - Describe characteristics of numeric, character, logical, and date data types.
- - *Use introspection and coercion for basic data types*
+ - Use introspection and coercion for basic data types.
- - *Perform operations on included data types.*
+ - Perform operations on included data types.

 ## Content
  - [Slides](https://dyerlabteaching.github.io/basic-data-types/slides.html)